paypal/squbs/docs/pipeline.md

 In above config:

-* processorFactory: must be org.squbs.proxy.SimpleProcessorFactory, a predefined factory
+* processorFactory: must be org.squbs.proxy.SimpleProcessorFactory.
-* settings.handlers: list of (handler name alias + handler class name)
 * settings.inbound: sequence of request handlers
 * settings.outbound: sequence of response handlers
+* handlerX.type : must be pipeline.handler
+* handlerX.factory : name of a class that implements HandlerFactory

 Again, if you want to have customized logic for other phase like preInbound or postOutbound, you can extends [SimpleProcessor](https://github.corp.ebay.com/Squbs/squbs/blob/master/squbs-unicomplex/src/main/scala/org/squbs/proxy/SimpleProcessor.scala#L30) and create your own factory just like [SimpleProcessorFactory](https://github.corp.ebay.com/Squbs/squbs/blob/master/squbs-unicomplex/src/main/scala/org/squbs/proxy/SimpleProcessor.scala#L46)